ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ## 2. How to use the algorithm
+We provide the code for the whole process, including **data preprocessing** (data reading, balancing, augmentation and segmentation), **model training** (model evaluation, fit,  and overfitting prevention), and **external validation process** (data reading, model prediction, model performance evaluation).

+We also provide the best-performing model that we have obtained, into which you can put your sensor data to get the binary results.
+**Need to do: (acc,precision,sensitivity on training, testing and external validation)**

 For different aims, you can choose different main Python code.

 **1) train a CNN model, see 2.1**